-Dec 31, 2013 — A Swedish inventor came up with a wristwatch that counts down the seconds left in your life.
-He calls it "the happiness watch" because he thinks living with the reality of one's mortality can enhance how we value our lives.
+Dec 31, 2013 — A Swedish inventor created a watch that counts down the seconds left in your life.
+He calls it "the happiness watch" because he thinks living with the reality of one's mortality can enhance our lives.

 Dec 30, 2013 — How do you know you're in love?
 Angry?
 Or sad?
 Emotions start off in the brain, then ripple through the whole body.
 Now scientists have charted where we consciously feel specific emotions.
 They hope these sensation maps will one day help diagnose and treat mood disorders.